Calculation of Grants

 All need-based grant packages require a significant loan component, comprised of federal loans for U.S. students and eligible noncitizens, and private educational loans for international students.
 Because students who are not able to secure the loans necessary to finance their education do not receive any institutional funds to pay for their Law School expenses, they must find other means to pay for their education.

 Renewal of Grant Awards for Continuing Students

-Continuing students (2L’s/Class of 2019 and 3L’s/Class of 2018) who received a three-year grant at the time of admission to the Law School will have their financial aid renewed in accordance with their award notification once they have submitted the following: Financial Aid Questionnaire, Grant Data Sheet, current resume, biographical sketch, loan documents, and loan application(s).
-They will not need to complete the Need Access application again, nor to submit tax returns, unless tax data is required for verification of FAFSA data.
+Continuing students (2L’s/Class of 2021 and 3L’s/Class of 2020) who received a three-year grant at the time of admission to the Law School will have their financial aid renewed in accordance with their award notification once they have submitted the following: Financial Aid Questionnaire, Grant Data Sheet, current resume, biographical sketch, loan documents, and loan application(s).
+They will not need to complete the CSS Profile application again, nor to submit tax returns, unless tax data is required for verification of FAFSA data.
 In some cases, when significant changes have occurred in a student’s personal circumstances (e.g., student’s marriage or divorce, change of spouse’s status, etc.) or when a student receives grants from other sources, the student is required to notify our office immediately and may be asked to provide additional information since eligibility for certain types of aid may be impacted.